-Our regulatory strategy includes a planned filing of an Investigational New Drug application (IND) with the U.S. FDA in the near future.
-This would allow U.S. sites to participate in the THIO-101 NSCLC trial.
-The human safety data generated in Australia and Europe would constitute the basis of the IND application.
-Although we plan to rely solely on the safety and efficacy data we generate in our own clinical trials in support of our planned NDA filing, we take added confidence in the potential tolerability of THIO in light of the fact that the THIO doses we plan to test represent a range of 4 to 40 times lower than the maximum tolerated dose tested in the earlier clinical trials sponsored by the National Cancer Institute in the 1970s.
-The planned THIO-101 phase 2 trial is intended to be a proof-of-concept study that may be modified depending on interim results to include both primary and secondary endpoints and be consistent with previously approved cancer treatments.
-In September 2022, we submitted a pre-IND meeting request to FDA to discuss, among other elements, the existing non-clinical and clinical data to support the conduct of our planned THIO-101 phase 2 trial under an IND to include patients from the United States.
-MAIA received feedback in-line with the proposed plans from the FDA regarding its manufacturing, preclinical and clinical development plan.
-MAIA also obtained guidance from the FDA on the assessment of its safety and efficacy in the THIO-101 Phase 2 trial that will be incorporated in the U.S. IND application.
-MAIA plans to file its U.S. IND in the first half of 2023 and commence enrolling patients in the U.S. in the second half of 2023.
-Based on the clinical data we aim to generate in the THIO-101 study and assuming THIO achieves its intended clinical effect with a manageable safety profile at one of the doses tested in the study, we expect to seek early FDA guidance and agreement for using this clinical trial as basis for requesting an accelerated approval.
-The FDA instituted its Accelerated Approval Program to allow for earlier approval of drugs that treat serious conditions, and that fill an unmet medical need based on a surrogate endpoint.
-A surrogate endpoint is a marker, such as a laboratory measurement, radiographic image, physical sign or other measure that is thought to predict clinical benefit, but is not itself a measure of clinical benefit.
-The use of a surrogate endpoint can considerably shorten the time required prior to receiving FDA approval.
+Our regulatory strategy includes a filing of an Investigational New Drug application (IND) with the United States Food and Drug Administration (U.S. FDA or FDA).
+This was granted and will allow U.S. sites to participate in the THIO-101 NSCLC trial.
+The human safety data generated in Australia and Europe constituted the basis of the IND application.
+Although we plan to rely solely on the safety and efficacy data we generate in our own clinical trials in support of our planned New Drug Application (NDA) filing, and do not plan to rely on clinical data generated by unaffiliated third parties, we take added confidence in the potential tolerability of THIO in light of the fact that the THIO dose selected of 180 mg/cycle is 14 times lower than the maximum tolerated dose tested in the earlier clinical trials sponsored by the National Cancer Institute (NCI) in the 1970s.
+The THIO-101 Phase 2 trial is a proof-of-concept study that may be modified depending on interim results to include both primary and secondary endpoints and be consistent with previously approved cancer treatments.
+In September 2022, we submitted a pre-IND meeting request to the FDA to discuss, among other elements, the existing non-clinical and clinical data to support the conduct of our planned THIO-101 Phase 2 trial under an IND to include patients from the U.S. MAIA received feedback in-line with the proposed plans from the FDA regarding its manufacturing, preclinical and clinical development plan.
+MAIA also obtained guidance from the FDA on the assessment of its safety and efficacy in the THIO-101 Phase 2 trial that was incorporated in the U.S. IND application.
+The U.S. IND was granted in 2023.

+Based on the clinical data we aim to generate in the THIO-101 study and assuming THIO achieves its intended clinical effect with a manageable safety profile at one of the doses tested in the study, we expect to seek early FDA guidance on the possibility of utilizing one or more of FDA's expedited programs for serious conditions, such as fast track designation, breakthrough therapy designation, priority review and/or accelerated approval designation.
+Accelerated approval status does not guarantee an accelerated review or marketing approval by the FDA.
+The TH10-101 study protocol may need to be amended to increase the number of patients enrolled, undergo modification of the statistical analysis, or change in the trial design and/or primary endpoints.